rsheldiii/Keebcard/README.md

 # OpenSaucers

-thanks for supporting TheKeebProject! check out the DIY assembly video below. the amount of components indicates what they are; there is one capacitor, two i2c resistors (on the back) and four pull-up resistors. if you have any trouble get in touch!
+OpenSauce attendees, thanks for supporting TheKeebProject!
+Check out the DIY assembly video below.
+The amount of components present in the bag indicates what they are; there is one capacitor, two i2c resistors (on the back) and four pull-up resistors.
+The assembly video should go over everything, if you have any trouble get in touch!

 ## DIY Assembly